probabl-ai/skore/README.md

 python -m skore launch project.skore
 ```
 This will automatically open a browser at the UI's location.
-In the `Elements` tab on the left, you can visualize the stored items.
+1. Create a new `View`, then you can then add items into this view, by double-cliking on them or doing drag-and-drop.
-Create a new `View`, then you can then add items into this view.
+2. In the `Elements` tab on the left, you can visualize the stored items.

 💡 Note that after launching the dashboard, you can keep modifying current items or store new ones, and the dashboard will automatically be refreshed.